pnootana/CreditCard_Fraud_Detection/README.md

 Given the class imbalance ratio, we recommend measuring the accuracy using the Area Under the Precision-Recall Curve (AUPRC).
 Confusion matrix accuracy is not meaningful for unbalanced classification.

 In this notebook we will perform the following task:
-Data Analysis
+1. Data Analysis
-Feature Engineering
+2. Feature Engineering
-Model Building and Prediction using ML Techniques Model Building and Prediction using PyCaret(Auto ML)
+3. Model Building and Prediction using ML Techniques
+4. Model Building and Prediction using PyCaret(Auto ML)

-We wil be using the following Models for our Anamoly Detection:
+We wil be using the following Models for our Anamoly Detection: a)Isolation Forest b)OneClassSVM
-Isolation Forest
-OneClassSVM

 Isolation Forest
 One of the newest techniques to detect anomalies is called Isolation Forests.
 The algorithm is based on the fact that anomalies are data points that are few and different.
 As a result of these properties, anomalies are susceptible to a mechanism called isolation.